microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/managedidentity.md

 ---
 title: "managedIdentity resource type"
-description: "Represents details of the managed identity that was used to sign into the target resource"
+description: "Represents details of the managed identity that was used to sign into the target resource."
 author: "phoebeweiser"
 ms.localizationpriority: medium
 ms.prod: "identity-and-sign-in"